 Many of these questions remain unanswered.
 But the question of “Are we serious?” is clear.
 God willing, we will find answers to these questions and transition to full-time.
 Our hope is, in 4 to 5 years we will exchange 1,270 sq. feet for about 300.
 Hey, it’s officially my first ever five-year plan.

-Don’t forget to follow our Facebook and Google+ pages to find the answers we come up with, and the struggles we run into, as we move forward in this journey.
+Don’t forget to follow our Facebook page to find the answers we come up with, and the struggles we run into, as we move forward in this journey.
 If you have suggestions, advice, a list of great resources or just want to tell us we’re crazy, we welcome it.